Art + Research: E-Pamphlet Series

 Initially released in 2000 as the first student-generated collaborative history of early net art in any university,

-the Histories of Internet Art and Fictions and Factions project is an archive of TECHNE student lab work composed during the years 2000-2007 and includes net art curations, interviews with prominent net artists and student net art works.
+the Histories of Internet Art and Fictions and Factions project is an archive of TECHNE student lab work composed primarily during the years 2000-2007 and includes curated net art exhibitions, interviews with prominent net artists, and original digital and net artworks composed by graduate and undergraduate students taking courses in the lab.